 About Me

 I am Ting-Rui (Ray) Chiang, a PhD student at University of Southern California, working with Prof. Dani Yogatama.
-Previously, I stayed a while at Carnegie Mellon University (CMU) and National Taiwan University (NTU) advised by Prof. Yun-Nung (Vivian) Chen.
-My research interest is about language models, e.g., the mechanism behind the self-supervised training process.
+Previously, I stayed for a while at Carnegie Mellon University (CMU) and National Taiwan University (NTU) advised by Prof. Yun-Nung (Vivian) Chen.
+My research interest is about assessing and mitigating the limitations of language models.

 Publications